frenchy64/frenchy64.github.io/_posts/2013-08-16-first-steps-with-core-typed.markdown

 # Dynamic vars

 Vars in Clojure are mutable.
-Typed Clojure does not attempt to track any interesting invariants about Vars as programs progress, but, as we will see, we can fall back on immutable local bindings.
+Typed Clojure does not attempt to track any interesting invariants about Vars as programs progress, but, as we will see, we can fall back on the obvious safety of _immutable_ local bindings.

 In this example, `*atom-or-nil*` has type `(U nil (Atom1 Number))`.